salween/salween.github.io/index.md

 #### James
 ##### Software Developer
 No work day is complete without **a bar of chocolate.**
-When I have free time I spend time on **practicing programming skill.**
+When I have free time I spend it **practicing my programming skills.**

 <div class="animated">
 ### The Suits